triestpa/Police-Analysis-Python/README.md

 #### 4.2 - Arizona

-Now that we have a reusable function declared, we can generate each result rather quickly for each state (with available data), once we've downloaded each dataset.
+We can generate each result rather quickly for each state (with available data), once we've downloaded each dataset.

 ```python
 analyze_state_data('AZ')